michaelfong2017/email-plugins/eguard/README.md

 <br>

 ## Configuration
 1. Configure `eguard.yml`.
-Don't manually edit `eguard-default.yml` and the `eguard-merged.yml` generated in the next step.
+Don't manually edit `eguard-default.yml` and the `eguard-merged.yml`, which are to be generated in the next step.

 2. Start/Restart eguard every time `eguard.yml` has changed due to user configuration or `eguard-default.yml` has changed due to a software update, in order to generate `eguard-merged.yml` which is the only configuration file to be processed.